bmeurant/technical-docs/software-architecture/system-design-fundamentals/idempotent-operations.md

 3.  **State-based Idempotency:**
     *   The operation itself checks the current state of the system before making changes.
 For example, if an "activate user" operation is received, it first checks if the user is already active.
 If so, it does nothing.

+> [!TIP]
+> **Stripe's Strategy**: The "Idempotency Key (Unique Request ID)" pattern is famously used by the Stripe API to ensure reliable payments.
+If the network cuts out, the client just retries with the same key.

 ## Idempotency and Statelessness